wusuqin/addressbook/README.md

 Some signicant defects are list as above:
 - AddressBook applications does not have a web home page, instead you can use swagger-ui to create users or collections;
 - Addressbook application does not offer caldav abilities；
-- davX5 and thundbird(the haven been test) can run correctly with this application, macos were not test;
+- Interactins test with davX5 and thundbird(the haven been test) have done and it can run correctly, but tests are not ye notarizrd for macos;
-- this application only be test on local area network;
+- Addrssbook application only be test on local area network;

 ## configs